A Bookworm's Travel Guide to St. Augustine

 A Brief History of St. Augustine's Literary Scene

-An important aspect of St. Augustine's history involves the Florida Federal Writers' Project.
+An important aspect of St. Augustine's history involves the Florida Federal Writers' Project (FFWP).
 The Federal Writers' Project was a federal government project which provided jobs for unemployed writers during the Great Depression.
 It was responsible for bringing together famous authors in Florida such as Stetson Kennedy and Zora Neale Hurston.

 What started as a way to compile various travel guides and itineraries (much like the one you're reading right now) became a compilation of American folklore and histories, including the definitive Slave Narratives.
-Northeast Florida was a base for many of the FWP writers based in the state.
+Northeast Florida was a base for many of the FFWP writers based in the state.

 Bookish Sights